apollographql/apollo-client/docs/source/development-testing/static-typing.md

 ### `useSubscription`

-By defining your GraphQL document with the generated `gql()` function, your subscriptions variables and data will get automatically typed.
+We can use the generated `gql()` function to define our GraphQL subscriptions, ensuring our subscription's variables and data are typed:

 ```tsx